Dąbrowa Górnicza: Early history

 In September 1939, in the beginning of World War II, the city was invaded by Germany, and shortly afterwards the German Einsatzgruppe I operated in the city and committed various crimes against the Polish population.
 Also in September 1939, Wehrmacht troops carried out a massacre of 14 Polish boy scouts from nearby villages in the present-day district of Tucznawa.
 Poles from Dąbrowa Górnicza were among the victims of massacres committed by the Germans in other places, including Sosnowiec on September 4, 1939 and Celiny on June 4, 1940.
 Under German occupation the city was annexed directly to Germany, and included within the Upper Silesia Province.
 At least 14 Polish policemen from Dąbrowa were murdered by the Russians in the large Katyn massacre in April–May 1940.
 Further executions of Poles were carried out by the Germans during the war.
 Over 40 local Polish boy and girl scouts were killed by the Germans in various places, including the Auschwitz concentration camp and during the Warsaw Uprising of 1944, and over 60 local miners were also murdered in Auschwitz.

 In October 1941, the occupiers expelled over 100 Poles, who were then sent to forced labour either to Germany or to various factories in the region, while their houses were handed over to German colonists as part of the Lebensraum policy.
 The Germans also operated the E513 and E543 forced labour subcamps of the Stalag VIII-B/344 prisoner-of-war camp at the local coal mine.
-More than 4000 local Jews were enclosed in a ghetto, and later murdered in death camps.
+More than 4,000 local Jews were enclosed in a ghetto, and later murdered in death camps.
 German occupation ended in 1945.

+Recent history

-Together with whole Zagłębie Dąbrowskie, the city was transferred to Katowice Voivodeship after World War II, in 1945.
+Together with all of Zagłębie Dąbrowskie, the city was transferred to Katowice Voivodeship after World War II, in 1945.

 In 1968, the local church of Saint Mary of the Angels was visited by the Primate of Poland Stefan Wyszyński and cardinal Karol Wojtyła (future Pope John Paul II).

 The 1970s saw the construction of the Katowice Steelworks, which is nowadays the biggest steel producing plant in Poland, after privatization owned by ArcelorMittal.
 In the 1970s the town expanded territorially and economically.
 In 1975 and 1977 the neighboring localities of Strzemieszyce Małe, Strzemieszyce Wielkie, Ząbkowice and others became suburbanized.
 The population of Dąbrowa Górnicza reached its peak in 1982 with 152,373 inhabitants.
 In 1984, the neighboring settlements of Marianki and Ratanice were included within the city limits of Dąbrowa Górnicza as new districts.
+From 1975 to 1998, it was administratively located in the Katowice Voivodeship.

-In the 1990s all local coal mines were closed, because of lack of coal.
-But the oldest part of the town Reden still exists.
+In the 1990s, all local coal mines were closed, because of lack of coal.
+The oldest part of the town Reden still exists.
 In 1993, the neighboring settlement of Trzebiesławice was also included within the city limits as a new district.